 People with the bulbar-onset fear often detect a lump in their throat, or the sensation that something is stuck in their throat, and worry this may be bulbar-onset ALS.
 In fact, any throat or mouth peculiarity sets them into a panic.

-The biggest cause, however, for the throat lump, and for the sensation that something is stuck there, is ANXIETY – including anxiety over bulbar-onset ALS.
+And for the sensation that something is stuck there, is ANXIETY –including anxiety over bulbar-onset ALS.